Ruby-Protocol/gitbook/tutorial/log-into-your-ruby-account.md

 <figure><img src="../.gitbook/assets/image (7).png" alt=""><figcaption></figcaption></figure>

 Please be noted that this address is only to receive Privacy Token on Ruby’s PoC.
-PLEASE DO NOT use your normal ERC-20 or BEP-20 address as a receiving address.
+PLEASE DO NOT use your usual ERC-20 or BEP-20 address as a receiving address.